Socim/gregorian-to-lunar-dataset/README.md

 ### Fields

-*g_date*: The gregorian date for this record.
+*g_date* - The gregorian date for this record.

-*g_day_name*: The full name of the day of the week (Monday, Tuesday, etc.)
+*g_day_name* - The full name of the day of the week (Monday, Tuesday, etc.)

-*l_day*: The day component of the lunar date.
+*l_day* - The day component of the lunar date.

-*l_month*: The month component of the lunar month.
+*l_month* - The month component of the lunar month.

-*l_year*: The lunar year.
+*l_year* - The lunar year.

-*notes*: Notes included from the HK Observatory of significance for a given day, such as "Winter Solstice" and "Autumnal Equinox".
+*notes* - Notes included from the HK Observatory of significance for a given day, such as "Winter Solstice" and "Autumnal Equinox".

-*rnum*: A unique ID used for data manipulation.
+*rnum* - A unique ID used for data manipulation.

 ## How to Import the Dataset
 The dataset is a dump file from postgres; a product of the pgdump command.